Skip to content

 • Deferred

-A Task in a Project is usually assigned to a specific Column.
-When a Column is changed, the Task's status is automatically changed to a mapped status.
+A Task in a Project is usually assigned to a specific Stage.
+When a Stage is changed, the Task's status is automatically changed to a mapped status.

 The Default Project Board is available out of the box.
 You can create new Project Boards.
-When you create a Project Board, default Columns are automatically added.
-You can rename the Columns or add new ones.
+When you create a Project Board, default Stages are automatically added.
+You can rename the Stages or add new ones.

 Access control